What is 16/8 Intermittent Fasting | 8/16 Intermittent Fasting Schedule | Foods during fasting | Benefits | Side Effects

 What Exactly Is 16/8 Intermittent Fasting?

-16/8 intermittent fasting is one of several types of time-constrained fasting.
-With this type of fast, you will consume food within an 8-hour timeframe, followed by 16 hours of fasting in a day.
+16/8 intermittent fasting plan is one of several types of time-constrained fasting.
+With this type of fast, you will consume food within an 8-hour window, followed by 16 hours of fasting in a day.

 You may wonder how anyone could fast for 16 hours a day.
 Most experts believe that 16/8 fast supports the average person’s natural circadian rhythm or internal clock.
 Most individuals naturally do not eat in the late hours of the night and the early hours of the morning.